pts/insight-mininasm/README.txt

 The unnecessary `section .text' directive, which is not supported by mininasm, was removed.

+The `absolute udata_start' directive, was replaced with `absolute $', because mininasm supports `absolute' only with `$'.
+Actually, this was one of the few instances where esupport for a feature (`absolute $' this time) was added to mininasm during this effort (of porting Insight to mininasm).

 The remaining goal is to build the insight.com identical to the release.

 __END__